 How many students are accepted into the program each year?

-Approximately 10-12 depending on student geographic location and availability of clinical preceptors
+Approximately 10-12 in the Twin Cities cohort and up to 6 students in the Mayo cohort.
+Admission numbers depend on student geographic location and availability of clinical preceptors

 I am not currently a nurse.
 What are my options?